clartaq/cwiki/README.md

 #### From the REPL ####

 You will need the [Leiningen](https://github.com/technomancy/leiningen) build tool, version 1.7.0 or above, installed.
 From a terminal in the project directory, start a Leiningen REPL.
 Leiningen will take care of downloading all the dependencies for you.
-The REPL will begin in the `dev` namespace, which has some functions to start and stop the app quickly.
+The REPL will begin in the `cwiki.repl` namespace, which has some functions to start and stop the app quickly.

 To start the program, use: